 Increasing Your Content Marketing Efforts & Improving Their Targeting

 - Focus on the intent of your content.
 While long-tail keywords are important to place into your content, humans are the ones who are reading it.
 Keyword-stuffing is now an obsolete practice for getting your search ranking to increase.
-Business users are likely to be busy and overwhelmed, and don’t want to just read a bland sales pitch peppered with keywords that won’t compel to open up their own or their department’s coffers.
+Business users are likely to be busy and overwhelmed and don’t want to just read a bland sales pitch peppered with keywords that won’t compel to open up their own or their department’s coffers.
 What is the reason you are creating the content in question and hoping users will find it by searching?
 What kind of problem is it addressing?
-Are you offering interesting information in a colorful, pleasing infographic that no one else has assembled yet?
+Are you offering interesting information in a colourful, pleasing infographic that no one else has assembled yet?
 The intent of your content is what will get it shared, linked to, and bumped up in the search rankings as well as improving your targeting.

 - Business decisions can take an extremely long time, so make sure your content strategy reflects this.
 It can take anywhere from a few months to a year to get business prospects to make a decision on a major purchase.
-In today’s digital landscape, these prospects also come in at different points of the sales funnel so more content needs to provided upfront that establishes trust in your business and makes them more apt to want to consider making that purchase.
+In today’s digital landscape, these prospects also come in at different points of the sales funnel so more content needs to provide upfront that establishes trust in your business and makes them more apt to want to consider making that purchase.
 Strategize and create content with this timeframe in mind: what does a prospect need to see over a 6-12 month period to be convinced?
 What answers are they seeking?
 What problems are they tasked to solve?
 Biggest pains at work?
 Address all of these when targeting these prospects.

 - Diversify your content as much as possible and determine the best types for your audience.
-Don’t put on the “blog post blinders” in that blog posts are your primary asset you use to try swaying B2B customers.
+Don’t put on the “blog post blinders” in that blog posts are the primary asset you use to try swaying B2B customers.
 E-books and whitepapers are helpful in many cases, but what about other types of content like podcasts, webinars, videos, infographics, and even gamification and VR experiences?
 This not only further establishes trust and interest in your business, but you can also get an idea of what types of content your target audience is most responsive to.
-For instance, podcasts may be ideal for traveling sales agents who are looking for something helpful to have playing as they drive while busy owner-operator restaurateurs are less likely to sit down with a lengthy whitepaper.
+For instance, podcasts may be ideal for travelling sales agents who are looking for something helpful to have playing as they drive while busy owner-operator restaurateurs are less likely to sit down with a lengthy whitepaper.

 Social Media for B2B

 - Don’t underestimate the power of social media when it comes to getting targeted traffic.
 While B2B social media has a longer lead time than B2C, it really cannot be ignored.
 Using a mix of paid and organic social media growth can significantly grow your following and bring you right to the people seeking what you are offering.
-You can target social media users by keyword, location, and other demographic data.
+You can target social media users by keyword, location, and other demographic data

 - Paid growth is not the same as paying for followers.
 When you pay for social media mentions, you are paying for traffic, not actual followers.
 Buying fake followers isn’t going to help you with prospects.
 It’s best to start by organically gaining followers by following relevant accounts and searching for active and follower-rich accounts that frequently use relevant keywords.
 Share quality content that is helpful, interesting, entertaining, or timely to your target audience so that they will share it and drive traffic to your site.